alfredomartinezjr/wosostats/resources/definitions.md

 **Interceptions** - `interceptions`, `int`

 When a defender blocks a pass (or sometimes a shot) and clearly wins possession of the ball.
 These should NOT be counted for missed passes that go into open area, too far away from its intended recipient, and were going to be won by the opposing team anyways.
-Interceptions should be logged for passes that, were it not for the intercepting defender, were going to meet its intended recipient at her standing location or at the end of her run.
+Interceptions should be logged for passes that, were it not for the intercepting defender, were going to meet its intended recipient at her location or at the end of her run.

 **Balls shielded** - `ball.shield`, `bs`

-When a defender attempts to shields a loose ball that was in possession of the opposing team.
+When a defender attempts to shield a loose ball that was in possession of the opposing team.

 **Clearances** - `clearances`, `cl`